JinxCodesAI/one/docs/development/ADRs/Adding_New_Projects_to_Monorepo.md

 ## Decision

-We will follow a standardized process for adding new projects that integrates with our `justfile`-based task orchestration, workspace configuration, and testing infrastructure.
+We will follow a standardized process for adding new projects that integrates with our `proc-runner`-based service orchestration, workspace configuration, and testing infrastructure.

 ## Implementation Guide